Wrongful Death Attorneys in Milwaukee

 While there is no amount of financial compensation that can negate the loss you have endured, securing compensation for your damages can allow you the ability to meet new financial challenges so that you can focus on healing and spending time with your family.

 Cases involving wrongful death are quite similar to other forms of personal injury cases in terms of negligence.
-After the lawsuit is filed, the plaintiff will be required to prove elements of a wrongful death claim.
+After the death lawsuit is filed, the plaintiff will be required to prove elements of a wrongful death claim.
 The following must be proven:

 The defendant was negligent